igrisWorks/RAG/README.md

 - Chromadb persistent store is at `data/vector_store` by default.
 - The project uses `SentenceTransformers` for embeddings and a simple retriever for RAG.

----
-If you'd like, I can further expand the README with detailed installation steps, examples, or add a `requirements.txt` file.